Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 When Nextor detects a media change in a drive mapped to a removable device on a Nextor driver, the following procedure is performed:

 * The drive is mapped to the first available valid primary partition found on the device.
-Valid partitions are FAT12 and FAT16 partitions.
-If the device has no partition table, the drive is mapped to its absolute sector zero.
+Valid partitions are FAT12 and FAT16 partitions that aren't already mapped to other drives.
+If no suitable partition is found, the absolute sector zero of the device is tried as a last resort, and the drive is mapped to it if it holds a valid FAT12 or FAT16 filesystem.
+Otherwise the drive is left with no partition assigned: the access fails, and a new partition search is performed on each subsequent access to the drive.

 * All the other drives mapped to other partitions of the same device will be left unmapped.